TDM — Table Implementation

 • interface_name — the interface name defined in the TDM project implementation.

-• schema_name - the DB schema.
-Can be populated either with:
+• schema_name — the DB schema.
+Can be populated with either of the following options:

 • Schema name

-• From TDM 9.3.1 onwards, the schema name can also be populated with the Global name.
-Add a @ sign before and after the Global name in order to indicate that the schema name needs to be taken from the Global's value.
+• From TDM V9.3.1 onwards, the schema name can also be populated with the Global name.
+Add a @ sign before and after the Global name to indicate that the schema name should be taken from the Global's value.
 For example: @CUSTOMER_SCHEMA_NAME@.
-Populating the schema with a Global is useful when different environments have different schema names.
+Using a Global to populate the schema is useful when different environments have different schema names.

-• table_name - populated with the table name.
-If the table_name is empty, the customized flows will run on all the tables in the interface and schema.
+• table_name — populated with the table name.
+If this setting is empty, the customized flows will run on all the tables in the interface and schema.

 • extract_flow — populated with the customized extract flow.

-• table_order - populated with a number.
-The table order in the TableLevelDefinitions MTable has the highest priority, and it can override the order defined in the TableLevelInterfaces MTable.
+• table_order — populated with a number.
+The table order defined in the TableLevelDefinitions MTable has the highest priority and can override the order defined in the TableLevelInterfaces MTable.

 • delete_flow — populated with the customized delete flow.